stargate/stargate/README.md

 Here is an overview of the key repositories in the Stargate GitHub organization:

 - [stargate/stargate](https://github.com/stargate/stargate): This repository is the primary entry point to the project.
-It is a monorepo containing all of the Stargate modules.
+It is a monorepo containing all of the Stargate modules
 - [stargate/docs](https://github.com/stargate/docs): This repository contains the user docs hosted on [stargate.io](https://stargate.io)
 - [stargate/website](https://github.com/stargate/website): This repository contains the code for the website hosted on [stargate.io](https://stargate.io)

+The organization also contains several gRPC client libraries for various languages.

 ## Issue Management